Spring Wildflowers at Beamer Memorial Conservation Area

 Various other plants captured our interest along the hiking trails, but in some cases, Bob and I had to look very closely to see them.

 Tucked into a sheltered crevice at the base of a tall maple tree, I found some tiny, delicate Spring Beauty wildflowers.
 These plants are one of the most common native perennials in the eastern part of North America.
-They are low-growing wildflowers that grow in a star-like cluster of five white to pale pink flowers.
+They are low-growing wildflowers that grow in a star-like cluster of five white to pale pink petals.
+The narrow leaves are dark green and grass-like.

-It kept Bob and I busy that afternoon checking out all the burgeoning new spring growth.
+It kept Bob and I busy that afternoon checking out all the burgeoning new spring wildflowers.

 Sun-dappled fresh green moss liberally covered exposed surfaces of limestone slabs which served to remind us of the escarpment upon which we were hiking.

-Poking up through the dense mat of vibrant green moss were numerous Trout Lilies (Erythronium americanum).
+Poking up through the dense mat of vibrant green moss were numerous Trout Lilies.
 These perky spring flowers are also known as Adder’s Tongues or Dog-Toothed Violets, although they don’t belong to the violet family.

 Trout Lilies come by that particular name because the mottled pattern on their leaves resembles that of the skin pattern on a Brook Trout.

-Another sweetly fragrant spring flower that was already blooming was Northern Blue Violet (Viola septentrionalis).
+Another sweetly fragrant spring flower that was already blooming was Northern Blue Violet.

 The lower petals of this flower are bearded, as you can see in my photo.
 The erect flower stem droops slightly, as if bending its head towards the ground.
 Perhaps that is why the flower is associated with modesty and decency.

 There seemed to be no end of fascinating plants alongside the walking trails at Beamer Memorial Conservation Area.
-Above, we see some examples of Cut-leaf Toothwort (Cardamine concatenata).
+Above, we see some examples of Cut-leaf Toothwort.
 Its delicate beauty makes it anything but common.

 The Cut-leaf Toothwort plants were between 6-12 inches tall and were topped with a cluster of small 4-petaled pink or white flowers.
 These stand above a whorl of leaves that are deeply divided and coarsely toothed.
 Indigenous people once chewed the roots of Toothwort to alleviate toothaches, suggesting another possible explanation for its common name.